-over the MSGin5G-5 interface between the Application Client on the constrained device and the MSGin5G Client on the Relay MSGin5G UE; or
+over the MSGin5G-5 interface between the Application Client on the constrained device and the MSGin5G Client on the MSGin5G Relay UE; or

-over the MSGin5G-6 interface between the MSGin5G Client on the constrained device and the MSGin5G Client of the Relay MSGin5G UE.
+over the MSGin5G-6 interface between the MSGin5G Client on the constrained device and the MSGin5G Client of the MSGin5G Relay UE.

-This pCR proposes the procedures for receiving a message to Constrained device on the relay MSGin5G UE when MSGin5G-6 reference point is used.
-As agreed in CC on Feb.28 2022, CoAP is also used in MSGn5G-6 reference point and the whole CoAP message will not be changed on relay MSGin5G UE.
+This pCR proposes the procedures for receiving a message to Constrained device on the MSGin5G Relay UE when MSGin5G-6 reference point is used.
+As agreed in CC on Feb.28 2022, CoAP is also used in MSGn5G-6 reference point and the whole CoAP message will not be changed on MSGin5G Relay UE.

 3. Conclusions